HarshitRV/Java-Programs/README.md

 6. Palindrome.java: Checks whether a given word is palindrome or not?
 7. Vowels.java: Program that counts number of vowels in a string.
 8. StringSearch.java: Program that searches for query string in main string.
+9. VarArgs: A function that can take n number of arguments is explained in this program.